vstconsulting/polemarch/doc/restapi.rst

    :>json string url: url to this specific periodic task.

-.. |ptask_details_ref| replace:: **Response JSON Object:** response json fields same as in :http:get:`/api/v1/periodic-tasks/{id}/`.
+.. |ptask_details_ref| replace:: **Response JSON Object:** response json fields are the same as in :http:get:`/api/v1/periodic-tasks/{id}/`.

 .. |ptask_schedule_details| replace:: string with integer value or string in cron format, what depends on ``type`` value.
 Look at ``type`` description for details.

 .. |ptask_type_details| replace:: type of periodic task.
-Either ``INTERVAL`` for tasks that runs every N seconds or ``CRONTAB`` for tasks, which runs according by more complex rules.
+Either ``INTERVAL`` for tasks that run every N seconds or ``CRONTAB`` for tasks, which run according to more complex rules.
 According to that ``schedule`` field will be interpreted as integer - number of seconds between runs.
-Or string in cron format with one small exception - Polemarch expect string without year, because years is not supported.
+Or string in cron format with one small exception - Polemarch expects string without year, because year format is not supported.
 You can easily find documentation for cron format in web.
 Like those, for example: https://linux.die.net/man/5/crontab and http://www.nncron.ru/help/EN/working/cron-format.htm

 .. |ptask_vars_def| replace:: those vars have special meaning.
-All those parameters just passes as additional command line arguments to ``ansible-playbook`` utility during execution, so you can use this feature to widely customize of ansible behaviour.
-For any ``key:value`` in command line will be ``--key value``.
-If you want only key without a value (``--become`` option for example), just pass ``null`` as value.
-In all other aspects this field works like usual ``vars``: |obj_vars_def|
+All those parameters just pass as additional command line arguments to ``ansible-playbook`` utility during execution, so you can use this feature for wide customization of ansible behaviour.
+For any ``key:value`` in command line there will be ``--key value``.
+If you want to post only key without a value (``--become`` option for example), just pass ``null`` as value.
+In all other cases this field works like usual ``vars``: |obj_vars_def|

 .. http:get:: /api/v1/periodic-tasks/

-   List of periodic tasks. |pagination_def|
+   Gets list of periodic tasks. |pagination_def|

-   :query id: id of template if we want to filter by it.
+   :query id: id of template, if we want to filter by it.
    :query id__not: id of template, which we want to filter out.
    :query mode: filter by playbook or module name.
    :query kind: filter by kind of task.